History of Polish orthography: 1936 Reform

 The article also concerns capitalization and punctuation.
 The changes were met with disapproval.
 However, through government regulation and implementation in schools, the changes eventually became standard.
 Since then, only minor changes regarding the spelling of foreign words have been implemented.

+2026 Reform

+In May 2024, the Polish Language Council announced that there will be changes implemented to the Polish orthography.